tessercat/daoistic-book/book.md

 Their leadership
 doesn't hurt anyone.

-The world makes progress
+The world is happy to oblige
-and doesn't drag them down.
+and doesn't resent them.

 By not competing,
 they're beyond compare.